 Jacked Factory Authentic Whey is a low-carb, high-protein supplement that comes in five flavors at an affordable price.

-Jacked Factory Authentic Whey caps its carbs and fats at 2 grams across the board, making it one of the few flavored protein powders that’s mostly protein.
+Jacked Factory Authentic Whey caps its carbs and fats at 2 grams across the board, making it one of the few flavored keto protein powders that’s mostly protein.
 Sure, there are others on this list that may have a similar nutritional value, but Jacked Factory has them beat on cost—$1.50 per scoop with 24 grams of protein?
 Sign us up.

-There’s also zero added sugar ,but they do use stevia and sucralose, which might cause some digestive issues in some people3.
+There’s also zero added sugar, but they do use stevia and sucralose, which might cause some digestive issues in some people3.
 Besides that, there are some thickeners such as Xanthan gum that have little to no nutritional value.

-Certified personal trainer and GGR performance editor Anthony O’Reilly went with the Fruity Cereal flavor and while it reminded him of his childhood breakfast cereal there was a slight aftertaste, most likely due to the stevia and sucralose.
 “Tasted like Froot Loops but with a slight medicinal aftertaste,” he says, giving the protein powder a 4 out of 5 on taste.
 The solubility was a perfect 5 out of 5—no clumps—but Anthony noted the powder does change color once you add liquid.

 While it does contain whey protein concentrate there’s also whey protein isolate, so it might be easier for some people to digest due to the removal of lactose4.
 Anthony and several customer reviewers experienced no issues with this protein powder compared to other supplements that can sometimes cause upset stomachs.